desaiashu/maya/README.md

 In progress:

-- Taking a break!
+- Group protocols
+- Move over to assistants?

 Next up:

 - Testflight
 - Build more discussion protocols
-- Force participant set for certain protocols
+- Force participant set for certain protocols, allow others
 - Adding other humans in chat
 - Handle rapid chats - ie. if you message a string of messages the server should wait, adjust and not double respond

 Pre-launch:

 - Indicators for success/failure/loading - message send, chat creation, profile update, etc
+- Visual bug where some messages show with an extra empty line
 - Lastrefresh functionality, so it doesn't reload chats all the time
 - Hash/encrypt phone numbers
 - Tests for oracle